A general approach to distributed operator splitting: Introduction

 Our main contributions are as follows. \begin{enumerate} \item We develop a general framework that integrates a variety of algorithms with different proofs, providing a concise and transparent convergence analysis through a new perspective.
-This not only covers many existing algorithms in the literature but also enhances the flexibility and broadens its applicability to a wider class of problems. \item Under mild assumptions that are automatically satisfied in graph-based settings, we derive a class of distributed algorithms tailored to ring, sequential, star, and complete graph topologies.
+This not only covers many existing algorithms in the literature but also offers greater flexibility and broader applicability to a wider class of problems. \item Under mild assumptions that are automatically satisfied in graph-based settings, we derive a class of distributed algorithms tailored to ring, sequential, star, and complete graph topologies.
 Furthermore, we present new explicit algorithms that allow flexible parameter selection and do not require cocoercivity of the single-valued operators. \end{enumerate}

 The remainder of this paper is structured as follows.
 In Section~\ref{s:prelim}, we introduce some notations and background materials on set-valued operators, single-valued operators and some useful lemmas.
 We present our general approach to distributed operator splitting in Section~\ref{s:framework}, with our main Algorithm~\ref{algo:full} and its convergence results in Theorem~\ref{t:cvg_wco} and Theorem~\ref{t:cvg_co}.
 In Section~\ref{s:graphs}, we demonstrate how to obtain graph-based algorithms from our framework, simultaneously deriving new algorithms and recovering existing ones.
 Section~\ref{s:num_exp} presents numerical experiments that demonstrate the generality of the proposed framework and examine its performance under various choices of the coefficient matrices and parameters.